Sundeep2005/Sundeep2005/README.md

 ### Hi there 👋
 My name is Sundeep!
-I'm 16 years old and I mostly programs websites and discord bots and java plugin!
+I'm 17 years old and I mostly programs websites and discord bots and java plugins!

-- 🔭 I’m currently working on [**ChatColors**](https://www.spigotmc.org/resources/chatcolors.100788/).
+- 🔭 I’m currently working on <b>Nothing</b>.
-- 🌱 I’m currently learning **goLang and Lua**.
 - 📫 How to reach me:
   - **Mail: sundeepzakelijk@hotmail.com**
   - **Discord tag: Sundeep#2005**